AhmedYousriSobhi/aCupOfTea/tips/valueInterview.md

 By following these guidelines, you can conduct a successful value HR interview that provides valuable insights into the candidate's character and suitability for the role within the company's culture.

-# How to Introduce youself
+# How to Introduce yourself
 This introduction gives a brief overview of the candidate's education, experience, and skills, while also showcasing their passion for [Position] (for example data science) and their ability to communicate complex concepts to non-technical stakeholders.
 It also highlights their ability to work collaboratively and solve problems, which are important qualities for a data scientist role.

 here are some tips on how to introduce yourself in a value interview: